 EB-5 Processing Time

-Now, the steps that go into the EB-5 processing time are:
+The steps that go into the EB-5 processing time are:

 Is Premium Processing Available?

-Adjustment of Status vs Consular Processing
+3. Adjustment of Status or Consular Processing

 The amount of time it takes for this to happen depends on the Consulate or Embassy’s caseload.
-You may be able to schedule an appointment in two weeks, or it may take much longer.
+You may be able to schedule an interview appointment in two weeks, or it may take much longer.
 Once you arrive at your appointment, you will need to bring your passport as well as several required documents and supporting evidence for your EB-5 green card.

 Answer all questions promptly, confidently, and truthfully.
 If your EB-5 interview goes well, the Consulate or Embassy will take your passport and send it back to you a few weeks later with your green card attached inside.
-Occasionally, people who have to option to adjust their statuses choose to go through consular processing because it often is a shorter process and can also be the cheaper option, depending on your circumstances.
+Occasionally, people who have to option to adjust their statuses choose to go through consular processing because it is often a shorter process and can also be the cheaper option, depending on your circumstances.

 What Could Delay My EB-5 Processing Time?